-However, the most promising market segment for AR/VR solution is the retail industry.
-According to Goldman Sachs forecast, by 2025 the market for AR/VR in retail will reach $1.6 billion.
-So far, these technologies have been mostly used in the marketing landscape, but the potential of AR/VR is much greater, as it can revolutionize both sides of the retail business – the range of operational processes and the customer experience.
+So far, these technologies have been mostly used in the marketing landscape.
+Still, the potential of AR/VR is much greater, as it can revolutionize both sides of the retail business – the range of operational processes and the customer experience.

-A few years ago there was a huge boom in connection with the virtual reality technologies into the gaming industry.
-VR was predicted to have a huge potential in many industries besides the gaming field.
-However, it is the augmented reality, which has always been in the shadow of virtual reality, that happened to be a major disruptor in the modern world.
+VR and AR in retail are mostly known from the gaming segment for their engagement capabilities.
+VR was predicted to have huge potential in many industries besides the gaming field.
+However, it is Augmented Reality in the retail industry, which has always been in the shadow of virtual reality, that happened to be a major disruptor in the modern world.

 According to Forbes: